 'Gaslighting' is a term that describes the action of psychologically manipulating a person, or a group of people, into doubting themselves; their memory, their perception or even their sanity.

 The term comes from the movie Gaslight (1944) - adapted from Patrick Hamilton's 1938 play - starring Ingrid Bergman and Charles Boyer.

-At one point, operating on a floor that Paula believes to be boarded up, Gregory causes the gas lights in the house to dim and flicker.
-Of course, when Paula questions this, she is told she is imagining things.
+At one point, operating on a floor that Paula believes to be boarded up, Gregory causes the gas lights in the house to dim and flicker, but when Paula questions this, she is told she is imagining things.

 What are the signs of gaslighting?